RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-content.md

 <pre class="wp-block-code"><code>kubectl apply -f https://raw.githubusercontent.com/RX-M/bust-a-kube/master/workload-1/problem.yaml</code></pre>

 The pod must be in the running state with all containers ready for this problem to be considered resolved.

+This practice drill comes from RX-M's own <a href="https://github.com/RX-M/bust-a-kube" target="_blank" rel="noreferrer noopener">bust-a-kube</a> repository.
+You can visit the repo to get additional practice to help you prepare.